-Budgeting with Low Grain Prices
+Budgeting with Lower Grain Prices

-With the drop in corn and soybean prices from last year it is very tempting and sometimes necessary to cut back on inputs in response to declining revenues.
+With the drop in corn and soybean prices from last year, it is very tempting and sometimes necessary to cut back on inputs in response to declining revenues.
 This, however, often becomes a double-edged sword.
-While saving money you might be costing yourself significant income.
-The best planning you can do is use a budget spreadsheet to find out what a bushel of corn actually costs to produce on your farm.
-Having this information is the best way to make decisions on inputs and also knowing your profit level when marketing your crop!
+While saving money, you might be costing yourself significant income.
+The best plan you can do is to use a budget spreadsheet to find out what a bushel of corn costs to produce on your farm.
+Having this information is the best way to make decisions on inputs and know your profit level when marketing your crop!

 The message is to be careful what you cut.
 If corn price goes up in the marketing year it would even be more costly to have lower yields.
 Work it through with your UC agronomist and get your breakeven number figured out.